About Canyonland Solar

 No, Martha, it's not "just dryland".

 It is a common misconception that dryland here in southwestern Colorado means wasteland.
 A person must see the production within the Goodman Point area to understand our Farms grow food and fiber, and livestock, NOT solar.
 Wheat and sorghum was produced in 2024.
+Wheat was produced in 2025.
 Wheat is highly desired by our local mill.....

 From the recreational map above, found on the Montezuma county website: high levels of water could flow from the Canyonland Solar Project FKA the Coyote Gulch Solar Project through Alkali Canyon, Trail Canyon, Goodman Canyon, and Yellow Jacket Canyon into McElmo Canyon and then into the San Juan River.
 That scope is extensive!